Students come to Ohio Dominican every year from around the world. We're here to help you make ODU your home while you are here.

 The Business Office issues a statement for each semester's fees.
 Subsequent monthly statements are issued for accounts with unpaid balances.
 The Balance due on your statement can be paid by one of the following methods:

-You should arrive with $1,000 to $4,000 to cover initial expenses.
-These funds will be used for you arrival expenses such as books, meals, supplies, transportation, etc. Do not carry cash - consider travelers checks, checking card, credit card or a bank draft.
+You should arrive with $2,000 to $4,000 to cover initial expenses.
+These funds will be used for expenses such as books, meals, supplies, transportation, etc. Do not carry cash - consider travelers checks, checking card, credit card or a bank draft.

-Undergraduate Expenses and Fees for the 2011-2012 Academic Year
+Undergraduate Tuition, Fees and Expenses for the 2014-2015 Academic Year

 There are two semesters in an academic year.